Most Jet Lag Cures Are Garbage—Here's What Actually Works

 Flush your nose with saline solution

-I hadn’t heard this one before, but apparently clearing out the dust and germs from your sinuses can help support your immune system, which can help all your various internal bodily functions run smoothly, which can help you potentially stay hydrated and recover from jet lag more quickly.
-People are really doing the most connecting these dots to jet lag at this point, though.
+I hadn’t heard this one before, but apparently clearing out the dust and germs from your sinuses can help support your immune system, which can help all your various internal bodily functions run smoothly, which can help you potentially stay hydrated and recover from jet lag quicker People are really doing the most connecting these dots to jet lag at this point, though.

 Take activated charcoal

-Jet lag-recovery spa services
+Jet lag recovery spa services

 Massage therapy.
 LED light therapy.
 Floating in isolation tanks.
-Hydration Rooms that will set you up with a post-flight IV drip. $300+ at-home jet lag IV bags, for those of you not in convenient proximity to a hydration room.
+Hydration Rooms that will set you up with a post-flight IV drip.
+Super-expensive at-home jet lag IV bags, for those of you not in convenient proximity to a hydration room.
 More activated charcoal, but in an expensive way.

 If you’d like to enjoy a nice spa treatment, by all means do so, but none of this stuff has any miraculous sway over your circadian rhythms.
 Everything is just tenuously linked to jet lag on the premise that it could help your body recover from whatever it might need to recover from, which is to say it’s all the more expensive version of drinking water and stretching.
 These treatments might feel nice when you’re fatigued and sore after a long flight, and that’s great!
 But ultimately, it’s misleading to imply they reset your internal clock or anything like that.
 Still, most of them are harmless.
 Except maybe the IV bags.

 There’s been some research on the efficacy of Lunesta and Ambien for jet lag, taken around bedtime once you’ve arrived at your destination.
 But generally speaking, a good rule of thumb with medication is to not go in for any of the heavier stuff unless you truly need it, and you should get a doc’s opinion here.